SowmiaS/SSPermission/README.md

 **Scenario 2: In Android devices with version 6.0 or higher, Runtime Permission Denied**

-**Given** In Android devices with version 6.0 or higher and Dangerous permission is requsted **When** Permission request dialog is shown and user can select Deny **Then** onDenied method is called with denied permissions
+**Given** In Android devices with version 6.0 or higher and Dangerous permission is requested **When** Permission request dialog is shown and user can select Deny **Then** onDenied method is called with denied permissions

 **Scenario 3: In Android devices with version 6.0 or higher, a few Permission Denied , and a few permission allowed**

-**Given** In Android devices with version 6.0 or higher and Dangerous permission is requsted **When** Permission request dialog is shown for multiple permissions and user can select Allow for a few and Deny for a few permissions
+**Given** In Android devices with version 6.0 or higher and Dangerous permission is requested **When** Permission request dialog is shown for multiple permissions and user can select Allow for a few and Deny for a few permissions
 **Then** onDenied method is called with denied permissions **And** onGranted method is called with granted permissions